Research

 Effects of traveling

-Examination of the social, environmental and economic effects resulting from the demand for travel.
+Examination of the social, environmental and economic impacts resulting from the demand for travel.
 In addition to aspects such as tourism acceptance or value chains, the effects of travel behavior on the environment and the necessary derivations are also examined, for example

 Strategic development